AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Type.md

 [Optonal] `int count`
 An optional parameter representing the maximum number of assets to retrieve.
 If not specified, the default value of 100 is used.

-### Authorization

-Access to the resources/collection is controlled by ACL (Access Control List) and owner objects.
-For more information, see [Role-based access control](https://ocs-docs.osisoft.com/Content_Portal/Documentation/Access_Control.html).

 ### Response